 Sneaked is the traditional past tense and past participle of sneak.
-Snuck is new, originating in the U.S. in the early 20th century, but it has become remarkably common across all major English varieties.
-People seem to like it, and it appears in even the most editorially scrupulous publications, so there is no basis for saying snuck is incorrect.
+Snuck is new, originating in the U.S. in the early 20th century, but it has become remarkably common across all main English varieties.
+People seem to like it, and it appears in even the most editorially scrupulous publications, so at this stage there is no basis for saying snuck is incorrect.
 It’s just new.
-English has many irregular verb forms, and adding one more won’t cause the language to explode.
+English has many irregular verb forms, and adding one more won’t cause harm.

 In American news publications, sneaked is marginally more common than snuck, and in Canada snuck actually appears twice as often as sneaked.
 The two words are neck and neck in Australian and New Zealand publications, and in British publications sneaked is about twice as common as snuck.
 These figures are based on unscientific research, but it’s safe to say British writers shun snuck to a greater degree than the rest of us.